brookshelley/brookshelley/content/movies.md

 ## 2021 {#2021}

+**Unstoppable**

+Denzel Washington is too old for this shit, but not too old to stop a runaway train.
+This movie rules.

+**Sexy Beast**

+Realized halfway through this is a rewatch, but Winstone and Kingsley are wildly compelling regardless.

+**I Care a Lot**
+I love an anti-hero, and pretty much every person in this film is either horrible or an idiot, or all of the above.
+I also love a lesbian lead.
+This managed to be twisted and funny, and I really dug it.

+**Transsiberian**

+Look I love a train mystery.
+I remembered halfway through this I’ve seen it before.

+**The Mosquito Coast**

+What if dads but too much?
+This movie reminded me of some of the worst bits of my childhood.
+At least my dad never made us move to the jungle.
+They’re remaking this soon with Justin Theroux and I’m super excited to see how he channels the deranged dad energy.
+ICE IS CIVILIZATION.

+**Courier**

+Wow who knew the real story behind the font was this intense!

+**Nobody**

+A blast from start to finish.
+This is the best action comedy since True Lies.

+**Gone Girl**

+Imagine if Tyler Perry had played Madea in this movie but with the same character and level of seriousness.
+I think at a fundamental level a movie that imagines “what if a woman fakes domestic abuse” is dangerous, but otherwise as a film this was solid.
+Rosamund Pike was great as a nightmarish villain though.

+**Sorcerer**

+You’ve seen the Fast & Furious, but what about the Slow & Simmering?
+For a movie largely about trucks driving below 10mph, this was a thrill ride.
+I should rewatch Seaquest.

+**Under the Skin**

+Haven’t seen this since it came out, but the moody slow build and austere soundtrack are haunting.

+**Bad Trip**

+Planes, Trains, and incredibly wild scenes.
+The restaurant scene was a standout, but so many bits of this movie were amazing.

+**Godzilla vs. Kong**
+Explosions, huge monster fights, and a surprisingly great cast having a good time.
+Ideal summer entertainment.
+I guess I’ve seen every film in the “monsterverse” now, and this was maybe the most fun?
+Long live Godzilla, the KoM.

+**Wet Hot American Summer**

+A delightful rewatch.
+I forgot how many amazing actors were in this at the start of their career, with absurdist performances from Michael Ian Black, Bradley Cooper, and David Hyde Pierce.
+All the little bits, and the kids’ reactions to them are hilarious.
+A classic. _smashing pottery sounds_

 **Safe House**

 Old spy/young spy.
 Not quite a Bourne or a Le Carré, but it was a fun thriller even though I can’t quite take Ryan Reynolds seriously.